welteki/docs.actuated.dev/docs/add-agent.md

 ## Next steps

-You can now add your first build, to run on your actuated agent.
+You can now start your first build and see it run on your actuated agent.

 [Start a build on your agent](test-build.md)